How many days a week should you workout?

 Failing that you need to start somewhere and how you go about that is very important.
 Unfortunately this post isn’t about how you achieve that.
 What I will say is if you read a previous article I have written, it will offer you guidance on how you should go about achieving this.

 You will only gain improvement from your blood, sweat and tears if your workouts are conducted on a regular basis.
 This really means training 3 to 4 times a week.
-This says how many days a week you should workout for and why.
+This is a suggestion of how many days a week you should workout for and why.

 This is my basic recommendation for progress!
 If you follow this basic plan you will notice you will make massive improvements in a very short space of time.